-Foreign exchange currency risks are not hedged and the Company does not enter into significant derivative contracts to manage foreign currency risks.
-Since foreign currency exposure is significantly concentrated on purchase of crude, the Company manages foreign currency risk by planning the timing of its importation settlements with related parties and considering the forecast of foreign exchange rates.
+Foreign exchange currency risks are not hedged and the Company does not enter significant derivative contracts to manage foreign currency risks.
+Since foreign currency exposure is significantly concentrated on purchase of petroleum products, the Company manages foreign currency risk by planning the timing of its importation settlements with related parties and considering the forecast of foreign exchange rates.

-As at 31 December 2021, if the Philippine peso had weakened by 5% (assessment threshold used by management) against the US dollar with all other variables held constant, equity and post-tax profit for the period would have been P231.5 million (2020 - P187.9 million) lower/higher, as a result of foreign exchange gains/losses on translation of US dollar-denominated receivables and payables as at 31 December 2021 and 2020.
+As at 31 December 2022, if the Philippine peso had weakened/strengthened by 5% (assessment threshold used by management) against the US dollar with all other variables held constant, equity and post-tax profit for the period would have been P127.7 million (2021 - P231.5 million) lower/higher, as a result of foreign exchange gains/losses on translation of US dollar-denominated receivables and payables as at 31 December 2022 and 2021.